What is happening with bitcoin?!

 The hash rate of the Bitcoin network, which represents the amount of computing power used to secure Bitcoin’s blockchain, has continued to rise even though bitcoin’s price has been falling.

-When the price of bitcoin falls, mining revenue falls, which forces miners to have to decide where to continue or quit mining since less revenue means less money to cover mining costs.
+When the price of BTC/USD falls, mining revenue falls, which forces miners to have to decide where to continue or quit mining since less revenue means less money to cover mining costs.

 Fewer miners usually mean the hash rate should fall.
 But that hasn’t been the case.
 The hash rate is actually near its all-time highs.